sankalpsrv/Schematise/README.md

 - Was able to test the few-shot learning in-context learning approach via LangChain and OpenAI.
 Due to token limits on LangChain, using a split approach was necessary.
 - Nevertheless, was able to generate LegalRuleML code via this approach - [available in this notebook (click here)](https://github.com/sankalpsrv/Complianalyse/blob/main/LangChain_FewShot.ipynb)
+- The test output generated for the entire Bio-medical Waste Rules is here - [testbmw.txt](https://github.com/sankalpsrv/Complianalyse/blob/main/src/testbmw.txt)
+- This was generated using the script in the ["src" folder of this repository (click here)](https://github.com/sankalpsrv/Complianalyse/blob/main/src/main.py)